NA-MIC/ProjectWeek/PW27_2018_Boston/Projects/SlicerAR/README.md

 - [x] Capture images from stereo camera via Plus
 - [x] Send images to Slicer via OpenIGTLink
-- [ ] Display images as left and rigth eye renderer backgrounds in SlicerVR
+- [ ] Display images as left and right eye renderer backgrounds in SlicerVR

 ## Progress and Next Steps